 Junior School Program

 Lakota Plains Junior School and Lakota Ridge Junior School are the two schools that feed into the Lakota West Freshman School.
 Directors teach two or three seventh and two eighth grade bands, with these bands meeting five days per week.
-Both schools offer after-school jazz band programs for eighth graders and second-semester and seventh graders.
+Both schools offer after-school jazz band programs for eighth graders and second-semester for seventh graders.
 Near the end of their eighth grade year, students may audition for the Marching Firebirds.

 Freshman School Program